-Canon 1D Mark II N versus Canon 60D
+Canon 1D Mark II N vs 60D

-The Canon EOS-1D Mark II N and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in August 2005 and August 2010.
+The Canon EOS-1D Mark II N and the Canon EOS 60D are two digital cameras that were officially introduced, respectively, in August 2005 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C (60D) sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 60D provides 17.9 MP.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the 60D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is considerably smaller (38 percent) than the Canon 1D Mark II N. Moreover, the 60D is substantially lighter (52 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D Mark II N) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (60D).
 You can compare the optics available in the Canon EF Lens Catalog.